j1wen/UniAnimate-DiT_rsc/README.md

 An expanded version of [UniAnimate](https://arxiv.org/abs/2406.01188) based on [Wan2.1](https://github.com/Wan-Video/Wan2.1)

 UniAnimate-DiT is based on a state-of-the-art DiT-based Wan2.1-14B-I2V model for consistent human image animation.
-Wan2.1 is a collection of video synthesis models open-sourced by Alibaba.
-Our code is based on [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio), thanks for the nice open-sourced project.
+This codebase is built upon [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio), thanks for the nice open-sourced project.

 <div align="center">